devicetree-org/devicetree-specification/source/flattened-format.rst

 ``version``
     This field shall contain the version of the device tree data structure.
 The version is 17 if using the structure as defined in this document.
-An ePAPR boot program may provide the device tree of a later version, in which case this field shall contain the version number defined in whichever later document gives the details of that version.
+An |spec| boot program may provide the device tree of a later version, in which case this field shall contain the version number defined in whichever later document gives the details of that version.